Return to the essay table of contents

 With his magic voice.
 Why? - the only question now.
 To be creation's God,

-The Universe-Fountain from which eternal tenderness might flow, and hurt his children so.
+The Universe-Fountain from which eternal tenderness might flow, and hurt his

 That he who could bless the universe from end to end filled it with such pain -